YoungPark527/ETROC2_Test_Stand/README.md

 ./autopilot.sh $number_of_events $threshold_offset
 ```

-4) Do the data acquisition from the scope.
+4) Do the data acquisition from the scope (without the data taking from the scope).
 ```
 cd ETROC2_Test_Stand
 source Acquisition.sh